centic9/generate-and-send-ssh-key/README.md

 ## Why

-Because I failed to remember how, every time I tried to do this manually.
+Because I failed every time I tried to do this manually.

 ## How

 ### Preconditions

-You need to be able to connect to the remote server with a username and password.
+You need to be able to connect to the remote server with ssh and a username and password.

 ### Grab it